explosion/spaCy/website/docs/usage/processing-pipelines.md

 <Infobox title="Multiprocessing on GPU" variant="warning">

-Multiprocessing is not supported on GPU.
-CUDA is incompatible with the default `fork` multiprocessing start method and the `spawn` policy requires too much GPU memory.
+Multiprocessing is not generally recommended on GPU because RAM is too limited.
+If you want to try it out, be aware that it is only possible using `spawn` due to limitations in CUDA.

 </Infobox>